 Teach and Discover the Secrets Inside a Seed

-Having to stay at home is the pits but this fun science experiment will “stay” with your child for a lifetime.
-Your child will develop an understanding of where food comes from and hopefully, will nurture a lifelong learning journey of curiosity-that key element that inspires the discovery of “secrets” found in this beautiful bounty that God gives us.
+Having to stay at home is the pits but this fun science series will make great memories for your family.
+Your child will learn where food comes from and that will nurture a lifelong journey of satisfying the need to know.
+You can inspire your kids to be curious and to wonder.
+Discover the “secrets” found in the beautiful bounty that God gives us.

 I bet you have everything you need in your cupboards.
 If not, a quick trip to a grocery store will solve that problem.
-It won’t be expensive, I promise!
+I promise that it won’t be expensive!

 Some Important Things First